-- financial assets should be measured at amortised cost if both of the following criteria are met: - a. financial asset is held within a business model with the objective to collect the contractual cash flows, and - b. the contractual cash flows of financial asset are solely payments of principal and interest on the principal amount outstanding (SPPI); - financial assets should be measured at fair value through other comprehensive income (FVTOCI) if both of the following criteria are met: - financial asset is held within a business model with the objective both to collect the contractual cash flows and to sell the financial assets and - b. the contractual cash flows of financial assets are SPPI; - all other debt instruments (e.g. debt instruments managed on a fair value basis, or held for sale) and equity investments are subsequently measured at FVTPL.
+- Financial assets should be measured at amortised cost if both of the following criteria are met: - a.
+Financial asset is held within a business model with the objective to collect the contractual cash flows, and - b.
+The contractual cash flows of financial asset are solely payments of principal and interest on the principal amount outstanding (SPPI); - Financial assets should be measured at fair value through other comprehensive income (FVTOCI) if both of the following criteria are met: - a.
+Financial asset is held within a business model with the objective both to collect the contractual cash flows and to sell the financial assets and - b.
+The contractual cash flows of financial assets are SPPI; - All other debt instruments (e.g. debt instruments managed on a fair value basis, or held for sale) and equity investments are subsequently measured at FVTPL.

-An assessment of business models for managing financial assets is performed at the date of initial application of IFRS 9 to determine the classification of a financial asset.
-The business model is applied prospectively to all financial assets existing at the date of initial application of IFRS 9.
 An assessment of business models for managing financial assets is fundamental to the classification of a financial asset.
 NCC determines the business models on the basis that reflects how groups of financial assets are managed together to achieve a particular business objective.
 NCC's business models do not depend on management's intentions for an individual instrument, therefore the business model assessment is performed at a higher level of aggregation rather than on an instrument-by-instrument basis.